Skyshader77/Lacryma-Hydra/chapter26-5.typ

-The Cardinal Alexander stormed the court with his Magrub Dogas.
+The Cardinal Sixtus stormed the court with his Magrub Dogas.
 Today was the day the Known World reckoned with the return of magic.
 Courtiers and noblewomen hid behind the columns.
 The Excubitores raised their lances in front of her throne, brown liquid leaking between their legs.
 The creatures howled, clawing at the pillars.
 They perched themselves atop chandeliers, drooling and hissing at any human below.

 A cacophony of voices resonated through the room.
 Children screamed.
 Ralens the Younger went in front of her, brandishing his ceremonial dagger.
 Livia was unfazed by the historic event unfolding before her eyes.
-She was more perplexed about Alexander's decision to reveal the monsters to Thanatopolis' court.
+She was more perplexed about Sixtus's decision to reveal the monsters to Thanatopolis' court.
 What did the Giant hope to achieve in bringing his collection of abominations?

 Behind the Giant, Majorian sang a beastly song in the Forgotten Tongue.
 It spoke of a path of no return, a clash of ancient and current civilizations.
 It was silk wrapped around thunder.
 Men clung to their knees, reciting the Gospel's verses, their faces paralyzed by cramps as if the world was ending.